kevin-labtani/react-native-workshop/To do list/Readme.md

 Next thing, that you will do - it's a header.
 To separate the different parts of the app and make easier to update the code - create a new folder "components" and inside it - a new file header.js.
 Also, it makes the code reusable, lately if you want you can use this component in different parts of your app.

-In the top of header js copy-paste the following code:
+In the top of header.js copy-paste the following code:

 ```js
 import React from 'react';
 import {StyleSheet, Text, View} from 'react-native';
 ```

-Now you need to create a new functional component Header, using "default export" because you want it to import automatically.
+Now you need to create a new functional component Header, using "default export" because you want to export it automatically.
 Inside this function, you will return a View component with a Text component, that says 'My Todos'.
 The View has style property {styles.header} and the Text component - {styles.title}.

 Now you need to create a StyleSheet as well.
 Inside your styles object you have props: